maxxNcode/say-to-go/README.md

 3. Create a new application
 4. Copy your access token

+**Important**: Mapillary API tokens can expire.
+If you encounter errors with the 360° view, obtain a new token from the dashboard.

 ### 2. Configure the Application

 1. Copy `config.example.js` to `config.js`: